-The post-Qin documents:
+2. The post-Qin documents:

 There is no such term as post-Qin in Chinese history.
-The term of the post-Qin used here is to contrast the pre-Qin documents, which refers to the documents written after 221 BC until today.
-To extract the features of the pre-Qin documents, the post-Qin documents have to be studied together.
+The term post-Qin used here is to contrasts with the pre-Qin documents, and refers to the documents written after 221 BC until today.
+To extract the features of the pre-Qin documents, the post-Qin documents have to be studied together with the pre-Qin documents.
 The pre-Qin documents are limited, but the post-Qin documents are almost unlimited in quantity.
-This research only selected about hundred of post-Qin documents to balance between the pre-Qin and post-Qin, the important and unimportant, philosophical and non-philosophical documents.
-This paper collected about a hundred documents that mainly from the Chinese Text Project (ctext.org).
+This research only selected about hundred post-Qin documents to balance the comparative study, including the important and unimportant, philosophical and non-philosophical documents.
+This paper collected about a hundred documents mainly from the Chinese Text Project (ctext.org).

-The biblical and non-biblical Chinese documents:
+3. The biblical and non-biblical Chinese documents

 The biblical documents refer to various translated Chinese versions of the Bible.
-The non-biblical document refers to the other translated Chinese documents, including Quran, Mormon and other western works.
+The non-biblical document refers to the other translated Chinese documents, including the Quran, the Book of Mormon and other Western works.
 The purpose of choosing a variety of documents is to facilitate the features extraction for the Chinese character Zi in pre-Qin documents.

-In summary, a total of about 150 documents are selected for the research, which covers about 50 pre-Qin documents, and various other documents in different disciplines and different times, including the translated western works.
+In summary, a total of about one-hudnred fifty documents are selected for the research, which covers about fifty pre-Qin documents, and various other documents in different disciplines and different times, including translated Western works.
 The purpose of choosing a variety of documents is to facilitate the feature extraction for the Chinese character Zi in pre-Qin documents.
 A brief review of the collected documents can be seen in Table-12.

 Document Classification

-Document classification is a process to assign a document to a specific group or class that that shares some common feature.
-Two types of classification methods are used in the research: the time-based and the content-based classification.
+Document classification is a process to assign a document to a specific group or class that shares some common features.
+Two types of classification methods are used in the research: time-based and content-based classification.

-Time Series Classification:
+1. Time Series Classification

-Time series classification in this paper is to deal with classifying the existing documents over the writing date to extract the information of the documents through the time series quantity data, like the word frequency.
-The most challenging work in time series classification in this research is that the written dates of the existing Chinese documents cannot be accurate enough into a year.
-Moreover, many documents do not have reliable writing information but are full of puzzles.
-To better fit such a situation, this paper proposed a dual time series classification method--one is the simplified Chinese traditional dynasty series classification, the other is the Christian era classification method.
+Time series classification in this paper is to deal with classifying the existing documents concerning the writing date in order to extract the information of the documents through the time series quantity data, like the word frequency.
+The most challenging work in time series classification in this research is that the written dates of the existing Chinese documents cannot be determined accurately enough into a year.
+Moreover, many documents do not have reliable writing information; rather, they are full of puzzles.
+In recognition of this situation, this paper proposed a dual time series classification method—one being the simplified Chinese traditional dynasty series classification, the other is the Christian era classification method.

-The Simplified Chinese Dynasty Series Classification:
+2. The Simplified Chinese Dynasty Series Classification

-The simplified Chinese dynasty series classification method comes from the traditional Chinese dynasty series classification method that is to classify the ancient documents according to the dynasty associated with in history.
-Pre-Qin can be considered as the most popular and successful dynasty classification used in Chinese history.
+The simplified Chinese dynasty series classification method comes from the traditional Chinese dynasty series classification method that is used to classify the ancient documents according to the respective dynasty associated with in history.
+Pre-Qin can be considered as the most popular and successful dynasty classification period in Chinese history.
 The traditional method has encountered many issues for today.
 First, a dynasty could be long or short.
 For example, a book of the Han Dynasty could be written at any time between 206 BC and 220 AD.

 Second, there are about two dozen dynasties in history.
 Some of them may overlap.
 As the Gregorian system became more and more popular after the twentieth century in China, the traditional dynasty-based classification seemed to be more and more awkward.